 As part of Moody’s bank rating methodology, governance is assessed under a Corporate Behavior framework.
 Moody’s currently applies Corporate Behavior adjustments to 75 banks globally, most of which are negative.

-Moody’s approach starts by analyzing a banks intrinsic or standalone strength, without external support, and assigning a Baseline Credit Assessment.
+Moody’s Ratings approach starts by analyzing a banks intrinsic or standalone strength, without external support, and assigning a Baseline Credit Assessment.

 In the Support & Structural Analysis component, consideration is given to the potential for external or Affiliate Support, the expected loss in the event of a default or bank failure, the Loss Given Failure, and the likelihood of Government Support.